From RFM Analysis to Predictive Scoring Models

 return customers.sort_values('segment')

-function handles the aggregation and can work with different time windows.
-The segment_customers
+The calculate_rfm function handles aggregation and works with different time windows.
+The segment_customers function applies our business rules using numpyâs select function.

 Understanding Our Current Customer Base